 An invoice in Chile describes an agreement for goods or services provided by an individual or firm to a client, and is an important element of record keeping for tax and accounting purposes.

-Invoicing requirements for a foreign company in Chile dictate that all companies legally operating in Chile are able to issue an invoice when selling a product or service.
+Invoicing requirements in Chile dictate that all companies legally operating in Chile are able to issue an invoice when selling a product or service.
 Likewise, any organization developing commercial transactions with another organization or service provider must always issue an invoice.

 Note that companies in certain sectors that deal with high volumes of overseas clients — such as the tourism sector — have the options of issuing electronic invoices, also known as ‘export invoices’, to clients who do not have a domicile or residence in the country.
 This process is carried out online and is supervised by the Chilean Internal Revenue Service (SII).